cornell-dti/trends-in-web-dev-website/versioned_docs/version-2024fa/finalproject.md

 Note that firebase configs for the frontend are fine (and **should be**) included in your submission.
 :::

-Submit a zip file of your project to CMSX and fill out the Final Project Link (*coming soon*) by the deadline!
+Submit a zip file of your project to CMSX and fill out the [Course Feedback Form](https://forms.gle/DH2JCEuzbEXt65vt9) and [Final Project Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLSfvIO73pkH2W3WwQBtdRdHrQ3lmCXP58QccXYWCGppIAHFeQw/viewform?usp=sf_link) (both worth 5% of your grade!).

 ## Optional Extensions